Jump to Mobile

 Using Quick Selections

-- Rectangle (M) – Tap in the toolbar or press the M key, then tap-drag to select an area.
+- Rectangle (M) – tap-drag to select a rectangular area.

-- Lasso (L) – Tap in the toolbar or press the L key, then tap-drag to select an area.
+- Lasso (L) – tap-drag to select a closed, freeform area.

 Once you've made a selection, the Transform puck appears for moving, rotating, and/or scaling the selected content.